MarkoDuksi/PhotoMathEx/README.md

 ### Extractor
 - crop image to **discard marginal non-paper objects** (spiral bindings, parts of a desk, coffee mug...)
-- improve **thresholding reliability:**
+- improve **thresholding performance:**
     - **white balance** the BGR image before desaturating it
-    - add a smoothed inverse light frame to level up the uneven lighting (including large shadows) - let's call it "poor man's HDR"
+    - determine the optimal threshold value instead of making an educated guess
-- **undistort lines of content** in the image, enhancing line resolution power for multi-line and/or multiple expressions:
+- **correct line distortions** in the image, enhancing line resolution power for multi-line and/or multiple expressions:
     - **cluster separate lines** into distinct clusters to avoid the Simpson's paradox
-    - consider **multi-label QDA on "line" clusters** to bump up the line resolution power (evaluate computational cost _vs._ expected benefit)
-    - linear regression (fit to a quadratic curve) to **straighten and level the content of a line** (working on residuals) to raise character resolution power
+    - linear regression (fit to a quadratic curve) to **straighten and level the content of each line** by working only with residuals

 ### The dataset
 - build a **high quality dataset:**